 Why a Divot in Front of the Ball is Everything

 First, let's get one thing straight: you don't try to take a divot.
 A good divot that starts after the ball is the result of a correct golf swing, not the goal itself.
 It's evidence that you did everything right leading up to impact.
-This is the difference between players who look like they’re scooping the a and those who look like they’re hitting down with effortless power.
+This is the difference between players who look like they’re scooping and those who look like they’re hitting down with effortless power.

 Think of your golf swing with an iron as a circle.
 The lowest point of that circle, or the "swing bottom," is where the club will make its deepest contact with the ground.
 Most amateur golfers mistakenly believe their job is to help lift the ball into the air.
 This causes them to try and bottom out the swing behind or at the ball.
 The result?
 They either hit the ground first (a fat or "chunky" shot) or catch the ball on the upswing with the leading edge (a thinned or "bladed" shot).